bizzome/bizzome/README.md

 Hello 👋 this is bizzome
 ===============================================================================================================================

-### Web developer and designer
+### Web developer
 --------------------------

-I've been constantly learning to code for the last 8 years, after switching careers.
-I started with HTML and CSS, learned some Javascript and Nodejs but have really found my passion for backend development making Python apps.
+I've been constantly learning to code for the last 8 years, after switching careers from graphic design.
+Started my studies with HTML and CSS, learned some Javascript and Nodejs but have really found my passion for backend development making Python apps.

 "Creating stunning applications to tackle real-world issues."